 Britton and Rose, Smithsonian Miscellaneous Collections 50: 532, 1908

-Opuntia covillei is a medium-sized plant that grows in angular shapes.
-Areoles have 4-8 whitish spines.
-The plants often grow in impenetrable thickets 2- to 3-ft tall.
+This prickly pear often grows in impenetrable thickets 50-100 cm tall.
+Unlike many California opuntias, O. covillei grows in inland valleys.
 It grows at the base of Mt.
-San Bernardio, Mt.
+San Bernardino, Mt.
 Baldy, Mt.
-Gorgonio and into the desert foothills near Banning.
-O. covillei seems to be the same as O. megacarpa, which was described around the same time.
+San Gorgonio and into the desert foothills near Banning.
+O. covillei seems to be the same Opuntia as O. megacarpa, which was described around the same time.
 However, the name, O. covillei, has precedence.
 See the original description.
 Ploidy is unknown.